-Shortly after a crash, you may find yourself disoriented.
-Maybe you had a concussion, and were released from the hospital with medication to ease the pain.
+Shortly after a car accident, you may find yourself disoriented.
+Maybe you had a concussion and were released from the hospital with medication to ease the pain.
 Perhaps you’re making a special point to work around your recent disruption to daily life by taking the bus to work and bringing lunch from home until the claim is settled.

 You’re frazzled and not thinking clearly.
 Then the insurance company’s claims adjuster calls, wanting to speak with you for a moment.
 They ask if you would mind making a recorded statement to speed the process of the claim.

 You’ll do anything to get it over with, right?
 Not so fast.
 Giving a recorded statement is a bad idea for several reasons.

 Victims Are Not Obligated to Give a Recorded Statement

 The adjuster may tell you that this is a required part of the process.
 However, no law exists that makes recorded statements a necessity.
 Sometimes an insurance company in one of the no-fault states may request a statement from its own policyholder before paying out money.
 Texas, however, is not one of the no-fault states.